This post may contain affiliate links. See our disclosure policy.

 How To Make Sugar Cookies

-- Preheat oven to 400-degrees F. Combine sugar, powdered sugar, butter, and shortening in a stand mixer.
+- Preheat oven to 400-degrees F. In the bowl of a stand mixer, combine sugar, powdered sugar, butter, and shortening.
 Mix until well combined.

-- In a medium-sized bowl, combine flour, salt, and baking powder.
+- In a medium-sized bowl whisk together the dry ingredients – flour, salt, and baking powder.

 - Add flour mixture to sugar mixture a little at a time.
 Mix until the dough pulls away from the sides and forms a soft ball when pressed together.